Orion Minerals : Prieska BFS - Long Life, High Margin Copper & Zinc Mine

 -

-Over 9Mt @ 1.1% Cu and 3.6% Zn of Mineral Resources not included in the current mine plan. o Existing mineralised pillars being assessed for future extraction.
+Over 9Mt at 1.1% Cu and 3.6% Zn of Mineral Resources not included in the current mine plan. o Existing mineralised pillars being assessed for future extraction.

 o Potential additional cashflows from barite and pyrite by-products.o High grade drilling intersections on the periphery of the deposit.